augeas/TransMediaLint/README.md

 [topic-modelling](https://radimrehurek.com/gensim/).
 Will the topics of poorly-rated articles be more puerile and tawdry?
 How will topics differ between sources?

+**5/10/2018: The scraper for the Sun is broken at the moment, which is an occupational hazard of scraping.
+The Daily Mail and Guardian still work, This should be fixed shortly, and more scrapers are planned.**

 What about the Daily Mail?

 ```http://localhost:8000/charts/rated_articles?source=the-daily-mail```